temporal-sa/temporal-latency-optimization-scenarios/README.md

 5. Copy the `.env.template` file to `.env` and update the values as needed.

 ### Enable Pre-Release Features
-1. You may need to enable Update, Update With Start, and Eager Workflow Start
+1. You may need to enable Eager Workflow Start
 2. For Cloud, reach out to your account team
-3. For local testing, add these to your `temporal server start-dev`:
+3. For local testing, add this to your `temporal server start-dev`:

-    `--dynamic-config-value frontend.enableUpdateWorkflowExecutionAsyncAccepted=true --dynamic-config-value frontend.enableUpdateWorkflowExecution=true --dynamic-config-value frontend.enableExecuteMultiOperation=true --dynamic-config-value system.enableEagerWorkflowStart=true`
+    `--dynamic-config-value system.enableEagerWorkflowStart=true`

 ### Running the Scenarios
 Before running any `just` commands, ensure your environment is clean by unsetting any existing Temporal environment variables: